nonfiction83/lissefabrikken-posten-deliveries/README.md

 This app fetches the required information and serves a formatted HTML page, customized for the authors use case.
 Feel free to modify the output to your liking if you fork the repo.

+## How to run
+Compile or run locally.
+Should also be ready for deploy on Heroku without need for further modifications.

 ## Acknowledgment
 Special thanks to a good friend for providing most of the code and letting me tweak it further! 👏